Last Updated on

 Stand holding dumbbells in front of your body with palms facing your legs.
 Keep your arms straight with a slight bend at the elbows.
 This is your start position.
 Exhale and lift the dumbbells up in front of you until they’re at shoulder level.
 Inhale and slowly return the weights back down to the start position to complete one rep.

-That’s it!
-You can do this back workout along with one of my other back workouts here.
-To burn fat faster, make sure you’re following a fat burning meal plan.
+- To burn fat faster, make sure you’re following a fat burning meal plan.
 Hint: You can burn fat faster with your fork than you can with weights.
 If you need help with that, I’ve got you covered.
-Check out my most powerful weight loss and wellness programs here.
+Check out my most powerful & popular weight loss and wellness programs here.

 Leave me a comment and let me know if you felt your back burning.